ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 ## Shortest Path
 Given a directed weighted graph with no negative cycles, what is the shortest path from $s$ to every other node?
 Note: Dijkstra's doesn't give the optimal path.
-We also can't just normalize a graph from the smallest edge as some paths may use an
+We also can't just normalize a graph from the smallest edge as some paths may use an edge more than once.